f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

 - Click the “Save” button

    - Add  an Advanced Resource Assign object to the Citrix Receiver branch
-   - Click the “+” to the right of Ad Auth
-   - Select the “Assignment” tab
+   - Click the “+” to the right of Ad Authd   - Select the “Assignment” tab
    - Select “Advanced Resource  Assign”
    - Click the “Add Item” button
    - Click the “Add new entry” button